-In any event, we’ll only use your information for the purpose or purposes it was collected for (or else for closely related purposes):
+In any event, we will only use your information for the purpose or purposes it was collected for (or else for closely-related purposes):

 We use personal data to communicate with people, to promote Autism Berkshire and to help with fundraising.
-This includes keeping you up to date with our news, updates, campaigns and fundraising information.
+This includes keeping you up to date with our news, services, campaigns and fundraising information.